Louisa (1798 ship)

 Louisa was launched in France in 1794, probably under another name.
 She was taken in prize and between 1798 and 1804 she made five complete voyages as a slave ship in the triangular trade in enslaved people.
 Her fourth voyage gave rise to an influential, and exaggerated, estimate of the profitability of trading in enslaved people.
 She was lost in 1804 on the coast of Africa on her sixth voyage.

 Career

 Louisa first appeared in Lloyd's Register (LR), in 1798.

-1st enslaving voyage (1798–1799): Captain William Brown acquired a letter of marque on 3 March 1798.
+1st voyage transporting enslaved people (1798–1799): Captain William Brown acquired a letter of marque on 3 March 1798.
 He sailed from Liverpool on 10 April.
+In 1798, 160 vessels sailed from English ports, bound for the trade in enslaved people; 149 of these vessels sailed from Liverpool.

-He acquired captives at Malembo and arrived at Kingston on 13 December with 455.
+Louisa acquired captives at Malembo and arrived at Kingston on 13 December with 455.
 Louisa sailed from Kingston on 12 February 1799 and arrived back at Liverpool on 12 April.
 She had left Liverpool with 57 crew members and had suffered 10 crew deaths on her voyage.

+2nd voyage transporting enslaved people (1799–1800): Captain Brown sailed from Liverpool on 17 July 1799.
+In 1799, 156 vessels sailed from English ports, bound for the trade in enslaved people; 134 of these vessels sailed from Liverpool.

-2nd enslaving voyage (1799–1800): Captain Brown sailed from Liverpool on 17 July 1799.
-He acquired captives at Bonny and arrived at Kingston on 26 February 1800 with 453 captives.
+Brown acquired captives at Bonny and arrived at Kingston on 26 February 1800 with 453 captives.
 Louisa sailed from Kingston on 27 May and arrived back at Liverpool on 15 July.
 She had left with 47 crew members and had suffered 11 crew deaths on her voyage.

+3rd voyage transporting enslaved people (1801–1802): Captain George Bernard acquired a letter of marque on 1 May 1801.
+He sailed from Liverpool on 21 May.
+He sailed from Liverpool on 10 April.
+In 1801, 147 vessels sailed from English ports, bound for the trade in enslaved people; 122 of these vessels sailed from Liverpool.